 In such cases, the goal of any limbic system retraining exercise program should be to systematically desensitize the limbic system with respect to the triggering stimuli.
 This is all possible thanks to neuroplasticity.

 Neuroplasticity is the brain’s innate ability to change both its structure and its function in response to new activity and information.
-If you’ve ever gone from not knowing how to ride a bike, and then being able to find your balance and ride… you’ve used neuroplasticity.
+For example, if you’ve ever gone from not knowing how to ride a bike, and then being able to find your balance and ride… you’ve used neuroplasticity.
 If you once were afraid to fly, and now you love jet-setting off to different places… you’ve used neuroplasticity.
-Every time a new habit, routine or skill is acquired, the brain has changed accordingly.
+Every time a new habit, routine, or skill is acquired, the brain has changed accordingly.

 When it comes to rewiring the stress response, there are a small handful of basic principles that make up good limbic retraining exercises.

 The process of improving brain function by building new beneficial neural pathways is made possible thanks to brain plasticity.
 Just like a muscle can respond to training, so too can the limbic system responds with the help of deliberate brain retraining or ‘rewiring’ exercises.
 However, not all exercises are created equally.
 For anyone looking to overcome a heightened threat reflex, the following elements must be included in an effective brain retraining program:

 The person must become aware of the heightened stress response, what triggers it, and how it feels, in the body and mind.